-Most credit counselors offer services through local offices, the Internet, or on the telephone.
-If possible, find an organization that offers in-person counseling.
+Most credit counselors offer services through local offices, the internet, or over the telephone.
+If possible, find an organization that is licensed and offers in-person counseling.
 Many universities, military bases, credit unions, housing authorities, and branches of the U.S. Cooperative Extension Service operate nonprofit credit counseling programs.
-Your financial institution, local consumer protection agency, and friends and family also may be good sources of information and referrals.
+Your financial institution, local consumer protection agency, and friends and family may also be good sources of information and referrals.

 For a list of credit counselors see the List of Adjustment Service Companies.